 In addition to Marty (she lost the best supporting actress Oscar to Jo Van Fleet in East in Eden), Blair had roles in the mental illness drama The Snake Pit (1948), starring Olivia de Havilland; the crime drama Kind Lady (1951), with Ethel Barrymore; and Juan Antonio Bardem’s Spanish classic Calle Mayor (right, with José Suárez, 1956), a film she almost turned down because she didn’t want to work in Franco’s Spain.
 (As she told the Spanish press in the late 1980s, Bardem eventually convinced her that Calle Mayor, in which two men try to con a lonely, unmarried woman, was supposed to reflect “the mediocrity of the political situation” at that time.)

-Also, Michelangelo Antonioni’s Il Grido (1957), opposite Steve Cochran; Mauro Bolognini’s Senilità, starring Anthony Franciosa; Tony Richardson’s filmization of Edward Albee’s A Delicate Balance (1973), with Katharine Hepburn, Paul Scofield, and Lee Remick; and Costa-Gavras’ controversial Betrayed (1988), in which she plays a God-fearing, apple-pie-making, All-American grandma who also happens to be a vicious bigot.
+Also, Michelangelo Antonioni’s Il Grido (1957), opposite Steve Cochran; Mauro Bolognini’s Senilità, starring Anthony Franciosa; Tony Richardson’s filmization of Edward Albee’s A Delicate Balance (1973), with Katharine Hepburn, Paul Scofield, and Lee Remick; and Costa-Gavras’ controversial Betrayed (1988), in which she plays a God-fearing, apple-pie-making, All-American grandma who also happens to be a repulsive bigot.

 Blair’s Hollywood career wasn’t as extensive as it could have been because she was blacklisted in the 1950s.
 The actress, who had been involved with progressive causes and organizations such as the National Association for the Advancement of Colored People, the Joint Anti-Fascist Refugee Committee, and the Independent Progressive Party, described her experiences during that difficult period in her book of memoirs, The Memory of All That: Love and Politics in New York, Hollywood, and Paris, which was published in 2003.